sygo/searchsploit/README.md

 Searchsploit
 ============

-Command line tool to search a local exploit-db repository
+A command line tool to search a local exploit-db repository.

 What you'll need to do